Chefs and Head Cooks

 Most chefs and head cooks work full time and often work early mornings, late evenings, weekends, and holidays.
 Many chefs and head cooks work more than 40 hours a week.

-Employment of chefs and head cooks is projected to grow 10 percent over the next ten years, faster than the average for all occupations.
+Employment of chefs and head cooks is projected to grow 15 percent over the next ten years, much faster than the average for all occupations.

 Income growth will result in greater demand for high-quality dishes at a variety of dining venues.
 As a result, more restaurants and other dining places are expected to open to satisfy consumer desire for dining out.